sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ✗: Shadow point
     ----
-    ✓:
+    ✓: Choose 1
     ----
-    ✔: Success
+    ✔: Choose 1
     ----
-    ✔✔: Success
+    ✔✔: Choose 2

 **Details**: Scope out a foe with your perspicacious eyes and declare what weakness you observed

+Choices:
-Thereafter, when anyone attacks this weakness, they add 1d4 attack power
+ * When anyone attacks this weakness, they add 1d4 Might

-When the weakness is first attacked, take +1 advantage.
+ * When the weakness is first attacked, take +1 advantage.
+ * 1 green progress

 # Bum Rush